Bhutan Cultural Tours

 Route:1Night Thimphu, 1 Night Punakha,1Night Gangtey & 2Nights Paro.

-Gangtey is the most beautiful valley in western Bhutan and this tour itinerary takes you there in this 6 days Bhutan Travel.
-Discover the beautiful Bhutan with visit to Gangtey.
+Explore the most iconic highlights of Western Bhutan on this six–day itinerary.
+Visit Gangtey which is the most beautiful valley in western Bhutan and this tour itinerary takes you there in the 6 days of Bhutan Travel.
+Discover beautiful Bhutan with a visit to Gangtey.

 Route: 2Nights Thimphu, 1 Night Punakha, 1 Night Gangtey,1 Night Trongsa, 3 Night Bumthang & 3 Night Paro.